 Another concept is Ghost people and ghost activities:

 Ghost friends: This is risky!
 “Hey, we are a group of people having a party at my place.
 And the trick is to say this to maybe 10- 20 people.
-The chances of SOMEBODY joining are high and get higher because of your “ghost friends” – also known as a placebo.
+The chances of SOMEBODY joining are high because of your “ghost friends” – also known as a placebo.
 Somewhere it would be best if you started to get the ball rolling.

 Considerate if you are dealing with an SMS or Phone person.
 More shy people like SMS, and more outgoing people can handle a call.
 Remember to see after patterns, who calls you back, and who “need time” on SMS.
 Also, never take more than ONE initiative at a time.
 Call ONE time, and then leave it until they respond.